iopipe/iopipe-java/README.md

 This project requires Maven and at least Java 7.

-## Structure

-The project is structured into multiple sub-projects:

- * `iopipe-core` -- This is the base library and is required for everything to function properly.
-   * Knows how to contact the IOPipe servers to provide results.
- * `iopipe-aws-lambda` -- This library provides support for wrapping AWS Lambdas for communication with the IOPipe service.
-   * This depends on`iopipe-core` to provide the needed support for interacting with IOPipe's service.
-   * Provides implementations of `RequestHandler` and `RequestStreamHandler` which wrap existing instances of those classes but setting them up for communication with IOPipe.

 ## Building

 Building requires Maven and a Java 7 Virtual Machine.